 How To Get To/From The Airports

-There are 2 main airports serving the centre of Paris, Charles de Gaulle airport (CDG) and Orly airport (ORY)
+There are 2 main airports serving the center of Paris, Charles de Gaulle airport (CDG) and Orly airport (ORY)

 Charles de Gaulle Airport